 3. How should a restaurant be designed?

-Start with your concept, then allocate space—typically 60% front-of-house, 40% back.
-Prioritize kitchen efficiency, customer flow, and code compliance.
+Start with your concept, then decide how to divide the space—typically 60% front-of-house, 40% back.
+From there, prioritize kitchen efficiency, customer flow, and code compliance.
 Design with your target customer, staff movement, and service speed in mind.

 4. How to arrange a simple restaurant?